isabiq/java9-migration/README.md

 In each branch you'll find at least three scripts in the bin directory.
 Each script compiles and runs the application using a different way.
 One using the command line, the other using maven and the third as a docker image.
 You'll find also in the java 9 branchs a script which uses jlink to generate a dependency report and the module-info in the temp/ directory.

+Detailed steps can be found at : [A Practical Guide to Java 9 Migration](https://dzone.com/articles/a-practical-guide-to-java-9-migration)

 ### Environment